RakaDoank/ping-react-native/README.md

 # ping-react-native
-> :warning: It's in progress.
-Sooner, it will be released on npm registry

 Expose the Internet Control Message Protocol (**ICMP**) to React Native app natively.
 Measure the round-trip time (RTT) by using ICMP echo request packets to the intended destination and iterate it in native side.